 Every Steyning teacher is a member of a ‘Professional Learning Community’, engaged in action research to further develop their teaching ‘craft’.
-Our first school development plan aim is ‘effective learning for every student’.
+Aim 1 in our school development plan is ‘effective learning for every student’.
 To deliver this, aims 2 and 3 are ‘high quality professional development’ and ‘effective leadership at all levels’.
 We have to prepare our pupils for their futures, not our pasts – to do this we need to invest heavily in the skills and in the distributive leadership capacity of our teams.
 This provides sustainability to the delivery of the school vision, and real leverage for its implementation.

 Bill Gates wrote that ‘leaders will be those who empower others’ and Steve Jobs declared ‘innovation distinguishes between a leader and a follower’.
 Sharing the best practice between education and industry enables us to empower and innovate – both key to sustainable school improvement.

 Subscribe / latest articles and news from our schools